 3→ Choose Menu Bar Size (Default or Large).
 To Apply the changes

-The changes to the menu bar font size require a log-out to take effect.
+The menu bar font size changes require a log-out to take effect.
 Do you want to log out now?
 Log Out Now and Apply the changes.

 On MacOS Monterey & Earlier